giorgio-bendoni/giorgio-bendoni.github.io/_posts/2021-04-05-asset_bubbles.md

 <iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=CVka&width=750&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:750px; height:525px;" allowTransparency="true" loading="lazy"></iframe>
 _Figure 4 - Private Residential Fixed Investment (PRFI)_

-As demand increased at a rate faster than supply, fueled by easy credit conditions, the prices of houses started to increase.
+As demand increased at a rate faster than supply, fuelled by easy credit conditions, the prices of houses started to increase.
 In some areas they increased very quickly (figure 5).
 The ever increasing house prices were providing to lenders the false guarantee that future market values would have kept intact the quality of the collateral for the mortgages.
 In such conditions, government entities such as Fannie Mae and Freddi Mac guaranteed mortgages even to subprime borrowers, who would have not qualified for loans in different market conditions.
 <br>
 <iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=CVj2&width=750&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:750px; height:525px;" allowTransparency="true" loading="lazy"></iframe>
 _Figure 5 - All-Transactions House Price Index for Florida (FLSTHPI)_